 - In 1945, after the end of World War II, people gathered in the streets to celebrate the win.
-Elizabeth and her sister, Margaret also wanted to celebrate with the locals.
-So they took their parents’ permission and went out to enjoy themselves.
+Elizabeth and her sister, Margaret, also wanted to celebrate with the locals, so they took their parents’ permission and went out to enjoy themselves.
 According to her, the evening of 8 May 1945 was one of the most cherished moments for her.
 In an Instagram post, she remembered that evening and said,

 - Elizabeth, at the age of 21, got married to Prince Philip at Westminster Abbey on 20 November 1947.

 - Queen Elizabeth II’s wedding gown was made up of Chinese silk by designer Norman Hartnell.
-The cloth of the wedding gown was purchased by her with the clothing ration coupons, which were used by people to buy clothing materials during the Second World War.
+The cloth of the wedding gown was purchased by her with clothing ration coupons, which were used by people to buy clothing materials during the Second World War.
 The British government gave her 200 complimentary coupons.
-The girls that were about to get married at that time gave her their own coupons to her; however, she returned all of them as royal family members are not allowed to accept gifts from the public.
+The girls that were about to get married at that time gave their own coupons to her; however, she returned all of them as royal family members are not allowed to accept gifts from the public.

 - Around 2500 gifts were presented to the couple at their wedding including 500 tins of pineapple, a necklace of $83 million, 131 pairs of nylon stockings, which were available in limited stock at that time, and more.

 - During the rule of her grandfather (from 1910 to 1936), George V, his eldest son, Edward VIII became the heir apparent to the throne.
 With George V’s passing away in 1936, Edward VIII became the King of the UK.
 In the same year, he decided to marry an American socialite, Wallis Simpson, who was a two-time divorcee.
 This news created a constitutional crisis.
 This decision of his was opposed by most of the high officials of the United Kingdom.
 Being divorced two times and having two living ex-husbands was considered bad for the queen consort’s image.
-Under the Church of England, it was forbidden to marry someone, whose former spouse was still alive.
-He gave up the throne on 11 December 1936 to marry Wallis, and his younger brother George VI became the King Of the UK.
+Under the Church of England, it was forbidden to marry someone whose former spouse was still alive.
+He gave up the throne on 11 December 1936 to marry Wallis, and his younger brother George VI became the King of the UK.

 The ceremonies you have seen today are ancient, and some of their origins are veiled in the mists of the past.
 But their spirit and their meaning shine through the ages never, perhaps, more brightly than now.
 I have in sincerity pledged myself to your service, as so many of you are pledged to mine.
 Throughout all my life and with all my heart I shall strive to be worthy of your trust.”
 Reuters